DaniAkash/daniakash.com-old/src/pages/articles/2020-03-21--redux-for-state-management/index.md

 The application built in the above video ﹣ https://codesandbox.io/s/state-management-with-redux-4ntim

-This talk was part of [GUVI](https://www.guvi.in/webinar)'s 30 Days of free Webinars to help people who are self quarantined due to the [COVID-19](https://www.who.int/emergencies/diseases/novel-coronavirus-2019) crisis learn new technologies.
+This talk was part of [GUVI](https://www.guvi.in/webinar)'s 30 Days of free Webinars to help people learn new technologies while they are self quarantined due to the [COVID-19](https://www.who.int/emergencies/diseases/novel-coronavirus-2019) crisis.